SAP-samples/btp-build-resilient-apps/03-PrepareBTP/README.md

 >

-### Prepare your SAP Business Technology Platform Account
+### Prepare your SAP Business Technology Platform Enterprise Account

 1. Navigate to *Boosters*
 2. Search for 'Prepare an Account for Developing Extension Applications' (This booster is not available for the SAP BTP Trial account, please follow the manual steps to [setup the trial account](../03-PrepareBTPTrial/README.md))

    ![Search Booster](./images/booster1.png)

 3. Click on the tile and chosse the *Start* button to start the creation of your account

    ![Start Booster](./images/booster2.png)

 4. Check if you fulfill all prerequisites and then choose *Next*